hgmjkhug/Predicting-price-of-used-car/README.md

-Machine Learning Project about Predicting price of used car using ML and DL algos Open Command Promt window, then type:
+Machine Learning Project about Predicting price of used car using ML and DL algos

+First, open Command Promt window, then type:
 1. pip install flask
 2. pip install pandas
 3. pip install scikit-learn